Java Clean Code - How to Write Clean Code in Java?

 Topics Covered

 Clean code is code that is easy to understand and maintain.
-In short, clean coding is the way of writing code such that the code is easily readable, testable, and less prone to errors.
+In short, clean coding is the way of writing code that is easily readable, testable, and less prone to errors.

-There are several principles that should be kept in mind while developing a software application.
-Some of these principles are SOLID principles, DRY and KISS principles.
+Several principles should be considered while developing a software application.
+Some of these principles are SOLID, DRY, and KISS.

-Apart from principles, there are certain properties such as high cohesion and low coupling, documented code, proper naming, project structure, etc. that leads to quality code.
+Apart from principles, certain properties, such as high cohesion and low coupling, documented code, proper naming, project structure, etc., lead to quality code.

 What Is Clean Code in Java?